-The next U.S. markets live webinar is scheduled to run from April 24th through May 5th, 2017.
+The next U.S. markets live webinar is scheduled to start around the first week of November, 2017.
 If you would like to join, please send me an email through my contact page and let me know you would like to register.
 I will then send you an invoice and all the links to download the starter videos.
 Due to the size of the files and the fact that I offer discounts for returning webinar customers as well as to people who have already purchased the intermediate course, this is the easiest way for me to manage the ordering process.
 If you plan on attending the live sessions, you may register at any time and begin watching the starter videos.
 It takes quite a few hours to work through all the videos so I recommend signing up at least two weeks ahead of the live sessions.
 This allows for plenty of time to review the starter videos before the live sessions begin.
 The live sessions are recorded so you will still be able to watch them even if you are unable to attend.

 This video gives a detailed overview of the webinar.
 It explains the format of the course, shows the prerecorded material which is included with the course and also shows a demonstration of how the live sessions work.
 If you are contemplating joining a webinar, please watch this video as it answers most of the frequently asked questions.

 2 Weeks of Live Trading + Recordings + Set of Starter Videos: $1549

 I offer both a U.S. webinar which focuses on the U.S. treasuries and U.S. equity indices as well as a Eurex only webinar which focuses on the Bund, Bobl, Eurostoxx and Dax.
 There is a page for each one under the Webinars tab in the site menu.
 If you have additional questions about one of these courses, please send me an email.